-Several people have filed Zantac cases and ranitidine cases arguing that these drugs contained high levels of NDMA-a known carcinogen.
-They say this led them to develop cancer or have a higher risk of getting cancer.
-NDMA contamination can affect your stomach, bladder, liver, and other parts of the human body.
+Several people have filed Zantac cases and ranitidine cases, arguing that these drugs contained high levels of NDMA, a known carcinogen.
+They say this led them to develop cancer or have higher Zantac cancer risks.

-However, there are still some serious health issues that may result from long-term use including neurological conditions such as seizures and Parkinson’s disease; damage or failure of your liver; other gastrointestinal diseases like Crohn’s disease and primary pulmonary hypertension (PPH) among others
+However, there are still some severe health issues that may result from long-term use, including medical and neurological conditions such as:

 Is there a class action lawsuit against Zantac?

 There is a Zantac MultiDistrict Litigation (MDL) case currently in Florida involving Zantac lawsuits.
 The claim alleges that the prescription drug unnecessarily and negligently endangers customers’ cancer risk.

 The MultiDistrict Litigation judge presiding over this case has stripped some claims from the Zantac lawsuit, but the case still proceeds.
 Some Zantac lawsuits have moved into settlement negotiations.